jay0x5/Aveon/Package/README.md

 4. **CutUUIDTo**: The parameter to be given by the developer for deciding till which index the UUID should be sliced.

 #### NOTE- Please make sure that UUID, CutUUIDFrom and CutUUIDTo parameter were same for a specific user during their registeration and login process.

+- Parameters all set!

+- username,password and mail will be set to null once the process is completed and will return null value when accessed.

+- Now what we gonna do is set a variable to our AddUserRelations function,pass the parameters in proper sequence to the function and then add a ```.then``` block to the variable to receive the returned promise which includes a simple string message "User Deleted successfully!".

+- User has been deleted!

+- Developer can delete the CAT stored on user's device after user's deletion request.

 ## **_How to Add/Fetch User Relations??_**